alphahex99/Supcom2Cards/README.md

 ## Changelog

 #### v2.0.0
+* Fixed a lot of abilities being framerate dependent (basically the vanilla Grow bug)
+* Fixed a lot of abilities desyncing health bars and causing unpredictable behaviour
 * Fixed a lot of abilities still being active after death and between rounds
+* Fixed lasers being visible in pick phase between rounds
 * Fixed Overcharge buffs not applying (only explosion was being added)
 * Fixed card stats being hidden from other mods in back-end
-* Fixed lasers being visible in pick phase between rounds
+* Fixed Crahdow missing damage owner and incorrectly applying effects like lifesteal, etc
+* Fixed Fistoosh missing damage owner and incorrectly applying effects like lifesteal, etc

 #### v1.4.9
 * Reworked Darkenoid (insane buffs, restricted shoot direction -> Adds a downward shooting laser that scales with gun DMG)